Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Become acquainted with tofu and tempeh (health food store).

 See if you can buy a certain type of butter in the supermarket designed especially to treat this.
 Also, my mum had high cholesterol, and I told her to eat half a raw onion every day.
-Her cholesterol levels dropped!
-You can also look for cholesterol-lowering tablets in the vitamin section of your supermarket or health shop.
-Failing that, a doctor can prescribe stuff for you.
-The most important thing is your diet - cut back on fats ASAP!

 I am looking for recipes to help lower cholesterol.